-- If you are an executive or an industry leader in the residential construction field, these 10 tips may help you to land a residential construction job interview in 2020.
+- If you are an executive or an industry leader in the residential construction field, these 10 tips may help you to land a residential construction job interview.

 - Tailor your